Franciscans: Francis's last years

+He was less successful in regard to another of an opposite nature which soon came up.
+Elias of Cortona originated a movement for the increase of the worldly consideration of the order and the adaptation of its system to the plans of the hierarchy.
+This conflicted with the original notions of Francis and helped to bring about the successive changes in the rule already described.
+Francis was not alone in opposition to this lax and secularizing tendency.
+On the contrary, the party which clung to his original views and after his death took his "testament" for their guide, known as Observantists or Zelanti, was at least equal in numbers and activity to the followers of Elias.

-Francis had to suffer from the dissensions just alluded to and the transformation they effected in the original constitution of the brotherhood making it a regular order under strict supervision from Rome.
-Exasperated by the demands of running a growing and fractious Order, Francis asked Pope Honorius III for help in 1219.
-He was assigned Cardinal Ugolino as protector of the Order by the pope.
-Francis resigned the day-to-day running of the Order into the hands of others but retained the power to shape the Order's legislation, writing a Rule in 1221 which he revised and had approved in 1223.
-After about 1221, the day-to-day running of the Order was in the hands of Brother Elias of Cortona, an able friar who would be elected as leader of the friars a few years after Francis's death (1232) but who aroused much opposition because of his autocratic leadership style.
-He planned and built the Basilica of San Francesco d'Assisi in which Francis of Assisi is buried, a building which includes the friary Sacro Convento, still today the spiritual centre of the Order.
+In 1219, exasperated by the demands of running a growing and fractious order, Francis asked Pope Honorius III for help.
+He was assigned Cardinal Ugolino as protector of the order by the pope.
+Francis resigned the day-to-day running of the order.
+Francis retained the power to shape legislation, writing a rule in 1221 which he revised and had approved in 1223.
+After about 1221, the day-to-day running of the order was in the hands of Brother Elias of Cortona, who was elected as leader of the friars a few years after Francis's death in 1232 but who aroused much opposition because of his autocratic leadership style.
+He planned and built the Basilica of San Francesco d'Assisi in which Francis is buried, a building which includes the friary Sacro Convento, still today the spiritual centre of the order.